Frees1990/Visa-Chronicles/README.md

  - finish and refresh your repo.
  - On the right-hand side, in the Environments section, click on 'github-pages'.
  - Click View deployment to see the live site

+### **Fork**
+  1. On GitHub.com, navigate to the Visa-Chronicles repository.
+  2. In the top-right corner of the page, click Fork.
+  3. Under "Owner," select the dropdown menu and click an owner for the forked repository.
+  4. By default, forks are named the same as their upstream repositories.
+Optionally, to further distinguish your fork, in the "Repository name" field, type a name.
+  5. Optionally, in the "Description" field, type a description of your fork.
+  6. Optionally, select Copy the DEFAULT branch only.
+  7. Click Create fork.

+### **Cloning**
+  1. On GitHub.com, navigate to your fork of the Spoon-Knife repository.
+  2. Above the list of files, click  Code.
+  3. Copy the URL for the repository.
+    - To clone the repository us
+    itory using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click .
+    - To clone a repository using GitHub CLI, click GitHub CLI, then click .
+  4. Open Git Bash.
+  5. Change the current working directory to the location where you want the cloned directory.
+  6. Type git clone, and then paste the URL you copied earlier.
+It will look like this, with your GitHub username instead of YOUR-USERNAME:
+  7. Press Enter.
+Your local clone will be created.

 ## **Credits**
  - How to fill out online form video